 Transfer Functions (OETF and EOTF)

-The Opto-electronic transfer function (OETF) maps estimated tristimulus values in a scene to a non-linear R'G'B' video component signal value.
+The Opto-Electronic Transfer Function (OETF) maps estimated tristimulus values in a scene to a non-linear R'G'B' video component signal value.
 Typical OETFs are expressed by a power function with an exponent between 0.4 and 0.5.
-They can also be defined as piece-wise function, sRGB, Rec.
-709 or Rec.
-2020 colourspace OETFs are such examples.
+They can also be defined as piece-wise functions, SMPTE 240M or BT.709 OETFs are such examples.

 The Importance of Terminology